 DMAA has been illegal for use as an ingredient in dietary supplements since 2013, but many dietary supplement products that contain (or at least claim to contain) DMAA are still available for sale.
-Before you take a dietary supplement containing DMAA, know that DMAA is prohibited for use by Military Service Members.
+Before you take a dietary supplement containing DMAA, know that DMAA is prohibited for use by Service Members.

 DMAA (short for 1,3-dimethylamylamine) is a stimulant similar to amphetamine and was originally developed in the 1940s as a nasal decongestant.
 In recent years, DMAA has been used in some dietary supplement products marketed for performance enhancement (such as pre-workouts) and weight loss.
 There has been some controversary around the claim that DMAA occurs naturally in geranium plants, but according to FDA, there isn’t any reliable scientific data to support this.